If the kids are bored at home, then grab their scooters, pack a few snacks and head to Fort Canning Park for a memorable weekend escape

 – Pancur Larangan: The name translates to ‘Forbidden Spring’ and it used to be the bathing place for the ladies of Singapore’s ancient royal court, making it off-limits to everyone else.
 Today, the recreated garden features various elements from 14th-century Javanese architecture styles.
 The highlight is a large stone mural that’s handcrafted with natural volcanic rock and depicts what life at Fort Canning Park looked like from the 14th to the 19th century.

-– Jubilee Park: We’d say this space at Fort Canning Park is the most popular with kids, simply because of the playground that’s nestled here.
+– Jubilee Park: This Fort Canning Park playground is wildly popular with kids.
 Click here to read more about Jubilee Park’s best features!

 3. Pretend You Are in Bali: IG-Worthy Shots at Fort Canning Park